 Katherine Shuldiner is a gambist who lives in Andersonville, loves the Botanical Gardens, and is down for a Chicago-style hotdog.
 Read more about her and her Chicago Story here.

-Regina Harris Baiocchi is a composer who loves Tuscany’s on Taylor, is torn between the Sox and Cubs, and is a proud South Sider.
+Regina Harris Baiocchi is a composer who loves Tuscany’s on Taylor, loves the Sox, and is a proud South Sider.
 Read more about her and her Chicago Story here.

-Ronnie Kuller is a composer who loves the 606, lives in Old Irving, and cheers on her favorite sports team: The Joffrey Ballet.
+Ronnie Kuller is a composer who loves the Bloomingdale Trail, lives in Old Irving, and cheers on her favorite sports team: The Joffrey Ballet.
 Read more about her and her Chicago Story here.

 Felicia Patton is a vocalist who went to North Park University, eats at Girodano’s, and still calls it the Sears Tower.
 Read more about her and her Chicago Story here.